 Coffee: Torrefazione Cannaregio.

 Collezione Peggy Guggenheim (modern art!)

-DFS (T Fondaco dei Tedeschi) - great view from the roof deck
+DFS (T Fondaco dei Tedeschi) - great free view from the roof deck

 Leica M Typ 240 + VSCO Film